dulayjm/PyTorch-Psychophysics-Learning/README.md

 ### 2. Get files

-You will need `.csv` files, directories, and pre-trained models from this [link](https://drive.google.com/drive/folders/1mCEpZP8rmN-4SvF1QQVH5qWSQC7LtUv_?usp=sharing) in order to run the larger experiments.
+You will need `.csv` files, directories, and pre-trained models from this [link](https://drive.google.com/drive/folders/1mCEpZP8rmN-4SvF1QQVH5qWSQC7LtUv_?usp=sharing).
+You need the `omniglot_realfake` dataset for all experiments; the `.csv` files are only necessary for the train and test replication of the published experiments.

 ### 3. Run via scripts